behemoth-namph/auto-generate-games/local-d1ba4599-4922-4e02-93aa-4454c5e96c56/docs/SPEC.md

-# Maze Runner Grid
+# Lantern Link

 ## Meta

-**Game Name:** Maze Runner Grid
+**Game Name:** Lantern Link
 **Game Type:** board
 **Player Mode:** player_vs_ai
 **Players:**
   **Human:** 1
   **Ai:** 1
-**Core Mechanic:** A deterministic turn-based maze puzzle on a 9x9 grid where the human runner seeks a path to the exit by rotating and placing path tiles.
-The AI intermittently adds wandering walls to complicate connectivity, requiring the human to adapt the route in real-time.
+**Core Mechanic:** On an 8x8 grid, players slide lantern tokens along rows or columns to connect them; click to pick a lantern, then click an unobstructed line to move it tile-by-tile, or drag along a straight path.
+An AI introduces light-blockers to complicate routes.
+The game is deterministic, replayable, and UI-decoupled.
 **Session Minutes:**
   - 5
-  - 15
+  - 60

 ## State